-Provide your betta and shrimp with lots of hiding places
+Provide them with lots of hiding places

 The most important thing you should do to kill the territorial behavior of your betta fish is to provide it with ample hiding places.
 Make use of driftwood, caves, and java moss, where your bettas can feel secure and be less aggressive.

-Get a big fish tank for your betta and cherry shrimp
+Get a big fish tank

 Keep your cherry shrimp out of your bettas sight by providing a tank big enough for them to swim freely.
 If you intend to keep your cherry shrimp and bettas together, I suggest getting a tank no smaller than 20 gallons.